najamelan/futures_ringbuf/README.md

 > A ringbuffer that implements AsyncRead/AsyncWrite.

-It can be used for testing async network crates cross platform without having to make TCP connections.
+It can be used for testing async network crates cross-platform without having to make TCP connections.
 The crate provides a type `Endpoint` which allows creating both ends of a fake network stream with a ringbuffer in each direction.
 It facilitates testing more complex situations like back pressure.

 It can also be used as an in memory buffer for communicating between async tasks.
 I haven't done benchmarks yet.